lennartpollvogt/ollama-instructor/README.md

 ## Support and Community

-If you need help or want to discuss `ollama-instructor`, feel free to open an issue, a discussion or just drop me an email (lennartpollvogt@protonmail.com) on GitHub.
+If you need help or want to discuss `ollama-instructor`, feel free to open an issue, a discussion on GitHub or just drop me an email (lennartpollvogt@protonmail.com).
 I always welcome new ideas of use cases for LLMs and vision models, and would love to cover them in the examples folder.
-Feel free to discuss them with me via email or the issue section of this repository. 😊
+Feel free to discuss them with me via email, issue or discussion section of this repository. 😊